My-Budget-Buddy/Budget-Buddy-AuthService/README.md

 #### Logout
 - **URL**: ```GET /auth/logout}```
-- **Description**: Log out by deleting the JWT stored as a cookie and closing any active sessions on the server.
+- **Description**: Log out by deleting the JWT and closing any active sessions on the server.
 - **Response (200 OK)**:
     Redirect to the home page.
+The "jwt" cookie is deleted.

 ## Built With
 ![](https://img.shields.io/badge/-Java-007396?style=flat-square&logo=java&logoColor=white)